DataS-DHSC/dhsc_quarto_template/DEVELOPER_README.md

     `/*!
 Copyright (c) 2011 by Margaret Calvert & Henrik Kubel.
 All rights reserved.
 The font has been customised for exclusive use on gov.uk.
 This cut is not commercially available. */@font-face{font-family:GDS Transport;font-style:normal;font-weight:400;src:url(/assets/fonts/light-94a07e06a1-v2.woff2) format("woff2"),url(/assets/fonts/light-f591b13f7d-v2.woff) format("woff");font-display:fallback}@font-face{font-family:GDS Transport;font-style:normal;font-weight:700;src:url(/assets/fonts/bold-b542beb274-v2.woff2) format("woff2"),url(/assets/fonts/bold-affa96571d-v2.woff) format("woff");font-display:fallback}`

-7. In GDS.css search for all instances of `font-family:GDS Transport,` and delete `GDS Transport,`
+7. In GDS.css search for all instances of `font-family:GDS Transport,` and delete `GDS Transport,`, easy option is to control f/search for "font-family:GDS Transport," and replace with "font-family:"

 8. Delete font folder and its contents, found in the Asset folder.